curtisalexander/convertSAStoCSV/README.md

     * Import from CSV to SAS
         * `cscript convertSAStoCSV.vbs /conv:import /sas:"\\server\SAS Files\myfile.sas7bdat" /csv:"\\server\CSV Files\myfile.csv" /log:"\\server\Log Files\myfile.log" /config:"\\server\Config Files\myconfigfile" /where:"myvariable < 10" /repl`

+## Configuration File
+Within the repo is a sample configuration file, `.sasrc`.
+The value needed for the `[EGProfile]` option can be obtained by running the script `echoSASProfile.vbs`.

 ## Requirements

+#### Technical Requirements
-The script `echoSASProfile.vbs` assumes Enterprise Guide version 5.1.
+* The script `echoSASProfile.vbs` assumes Enterprise Guide version 5.1.
 Update accordingly if using a different version.

-Requires matching version of cscript.exe with SAS Enterprise Guide.
+* Requires matching version of cscript.exe with SAS Enterprise Guide.
 For 32-bit EG on 64-bit Windows, use the counterintuitive version c:\Windows\SysWOW64\cscript.exe

-## Configuration File
-Within the repo is a sample configuration file, `.sasrc`.
-The value needed for the `[EGProfile]` option can be obtained by running the script `echoSASProfile.vbs`.
+#### Software Requirements
+* When using file paths for either the `/sas` or `/csv` options, they point of reference is the server where the SAS code exectutes.
+Thus, the server must have access to or understand the filepaths that are used for the `/sas` or `/csv` options.
+* As a best practice, use full paths for the `/sas` or `/csv` options rather than relying on mapped drive shortcuts.

 ## [Standing on the shoulders](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)
 Thanks to [Chris Hemedinger](https://github.com/cjdinger) for his Enterprise Guide Automation writings.